SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 ### Instructions and Programs:
 1. Instructions Specifies an operation and location of its data operands
 2. A 32-bit holds one encoded instruction
-3. A sequence of instructions executes on after another,constiutes a program
+3. A sequence of instructions executes one after another,constiutes a program
 4. Both a program and data its stored in the main memory

 ### Instruction Types